-This is the Group's sixth Slavery and Human Trafficking Statement.
-Our fifth statement was published in May 2021.
+This is the Group's seventh Slavery and Human Trafficking Statement.
+Our sixth statement was published in May 2022.

-The pandemic continues to create disruption and challenges throughout the world, with a disproportionate impact on vulnerable groups.
-We recognise that slavery, servitude, forced labour and human trafficking (Modern Slavery) is a global issue that is as, and more, important than ever.
+We recognise that slavery, servitude, forced labour and human trafficking (Modern Slavery) is a global issue that is as, and more, important than ever amidst various global challenges.

-As a Group, Coca-Cola HBC has a zero-tolerance approach to Modern Slavery of any kind within its operations and supply chains, and we are taking steps to ensure that our employees, contractors and suppliers understand the Group's commitment to human rights and their own rights and responsibilities.
-Our commitment is to operate our business responsibly and sustainably, and this includes fair treatment of all people in our business and the Group's supply chain.
+As a Group, Coca-Cola HBC has a zero-tolerance approach to Modern Slavery of any kind within its operations and supply chains, and we are taking steps to ensure that our employees, contractors, and suppliers understand the Group's commitment to human rights and their own rights and responsibilities.
+Our commitment is to operate our business responsibly and sustainably, and this includes fair treatment of all people in our business and in the Group's supply chain.

-This statement is made by Coca-Cola HBC Northern Ireland Limited (the Company), which is subject to the obligations under section 54 of the Modern Slavery Act 2015 and constitutes the Company's slavery and human trafficking statement for the financial year ending 31 December 2021.
+This statement is made by Coca-Cola HBC Northern Ireland Limited (the Company), which is subject to the obligations under section 54 of the Modern Slavery Act 2015 and constitutes the Company's slavery and human trafficking statement for the financial year ending 31 December 2022.